Contents

 Musée de l’Orangerie

-This is another museum that focused on one artist, or technically, one painting.
+This is another museum that focuses on one artist, or technically, one painting.
 The museum was reopened in 2006 and it is popular among art enthusiasts because of its collection and location.
 It’s located on the other end of Jardin de Tuileries from Le Louvre, and everyone comes here to visit the two oval halls on the 1st floor that showcase eight large-scale long paintings of Les Nympheas (Water Lilies) by Claude Monet.
-I have to say the setting of a bright, white oval hall is brilliant – it gives a true panoramic viewing experience of the painting.
-Apart from the Water Lilies, the galleries also display paintings by notable artists from Paul Cezanne, Pierre-Auguste Renoir, Henri Matisse, and Pablo Picasso; Besides, it also has a number of rooms that host temporary exhibitions, showcasing themed artworks.

 Musée d’Orsay

 Orsay is a former train station that was wonderfully converted into an art museum designed by three architects including Laloux.
 The building was aimed to stay harmonious with Le Louvre and La Place de Concorde on the other side of the Seine.
-It is a great place to appreciate impressionist paintings from the 19th and 20th centuries because it houses impressionist works from the impressionist museum and Le Louvre in 1986 when the Paris authorities decided to transform Orsay into an art museum.
+It is a great place to appreciate impressionist paintings from the 19th and 20th centuries because it houses impressionist works from the Impressionist Museum and Le Louvre in 1986 when the Paris authorities decided to transform Orsay into an art museum.
 Look out for masterpieces from artists including Eugene Delacroix, Jean-Auguste-Dominique, Jean-Francois Millet, Pierre Etienne Théodore Rousseau, and Gustave Courbet.

 There are a few well-known paintings that you must recognize in an instant: Vincent van Gogh’s portrait and Starry Night over the Rhone, Jean-Francois Millet’s Des Glaneuses, and Pierre-Auguste Renoir’s Bal du Moulin de la Galette.

-Your art journey starts in zone 1 on the ground floor, where you will find a number of sculptures, then to the second floor, and to level 5 and check out the Impressionist Gallery.
+Orsay 3Your art journey starts in zone 1 on the ground floor, where you will find several sculptures, then to the second floor, and to level 5 and check out the Impressionist Gallery.
 The new Pavillon Amont© is an extension that showcases large-scale paintings and other works of Scandinavian artists.
 Check out the cafe at the top of the building, the food tastes good and you can have a good view of Paris’s city skyline through the windows of the clock tower!